mariokernich/odapu-abap/README.md

 For more details, visit the [abapgit documentation](https://docs.abapgit.org/).

+The source code of the UI5 application can be found here: https://github.com/mariokernich/odapu-ui5

 ## License

 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.